leather Care & Repair tips

 Vegetable-tanning is a natural, non-toxic process of preserving leather hides.
 It uses tannins instead of toxic chemicals as the curing agent; tannins occur naturally in the bark and leaves of plants.

 Vegetable-tanned leathers are 100% biodegradable, and are more durable than most generic leathers.
 They have increased breathability compared to synthetic alternatives, which maximizes comfort while minimizing odor, and develop a beautiful character and rich patina over time.

-To remove odor or moisture // Place sandals in a bag of baking soda overnight.
+To remove odor or moisture // Place shoes in a bag of baking soda overnight.
 The next day, wipe baking soda off with a soft, dry cloth.

 To remove dirt and stains // Brush off any dirt or dust with a soft, dry cloth.
-Use saddle soap to spot-clean any stubborn stains (remember the wine from earlier?).
+Use saddle soap to spot-clean any stubborn stains.
 Wipe away excess soap residue with a dry cloth before applying a leather conditioning oil to moisturize the leather.

-To protect // Condition your shoes with leather conditioning oil every 3-6 months to help protect them from staining and to provide moisture resistance.
+To protect // Condition your shoes with leather conditioning oil every 3-6 months, or any time the leather looks a little dry or tired.
+This will help protect them from staining and to provide moisture resistance.

 For big repairs // Contact us for advice, or see your local shoe repair.
 Our leather soles are built to be replacable and repairable, an affordable alternative to purchasing a new pair.